JestonBlu/Pi-Cluster/02-Setting-up-the-OS.md

 * Assign a static IP to the ethernet device (eth0).
 In my setup I am using 192.168.1.0 as the domain so the first server (head node) will get 192.168.1.1
 * I initially used dhcp to connect the network, but I repeatedly ran into problems so in the end I had each pi assign a static IP on boot.
+* For each of the pi's repeat all of the steps in this section for each pi.
+Be sure to make the appropriate ip changes or each pi.

 ```sh
 # Assigns the static IP